ddelong/ddelong.github.io/_posts/2005-03-21-security-update-2005-003-released.md

 > _Description:_ The Bluetooth Setup Assistant may be launched on systems without a keyboard or a preconfigured Bluetooth input device.
 In these cases, access to certain privileged functions has been disabled within the Bluetooth Setup Assistant.

 This limits the amount of influence an entirely new Bluetooth device has.
 Otherwise it might do something malicious.
-I can&#8217;t say much more.
+I can't say much more.
 This writeup is really vague.

 > **Core Foundation** _Available for:_ Mac OS X v10.3.8, Mac OS X Server v10.3.8